 In a smoker this size you need to use hardwood logs and preferably a log from a tree that bares fruit, do not use softwood (it makes your food taste awful) and make sure that your logs have been aged for at least a year.
 The aging process reduces the moisture content in the wood, having some moisture in the wood is actually a good thing because in a moist environment smoke particles clump together and are more likely to stick to your meat and impart flavour.

 When cooking your meat you’re looking for blue wispy smoke and this smoke comes when your fire is in a state of embers.
 Compare that smoke with the thick white smoke that you get at the start of combustion, cooking in this smoke will give your food an acrid taste.

 To get your fire going, fill the firebox with wood, open the draft vents, open the chimney damper and keep your food chamber door open too.
-I always remove the stainless steel food racks so that they don’t get covered in black smoke particulates.
+It helps to remove the stainless steel food racks so that they don’t get covered in black smoke particulates.

 After half an hour or so you’ll start to see the smoke

 change from black to white so now it’s time to close the food chamber door and bring it up to

 Make sure that the chimney damper is fully open during this time and remember it will take longer to do this in Winter when the ambient temperature is lower.

 As the food chamber comes up to temperature you can start playing with firebox damper adjustment and use the chimney damper for fine tuning.

 Now it’s time to put your food on.
 If you’re taking hunks of meat straight from the refrigerator and placing them on the food racks then this will dip the temperature in the food chamber, the same applies if adding cold water to a drip tray.
 I always recommend allowing meat to come out of the refrigerator a couple of hours before cooking and adding hot water to a drip tray.
 Food hygienists will not agree but…